Wurzelfäule

 Cold temperatures & humidity

-Symptoms and detection of root rot
+Symptoms and identification of root rot

 Visible signs on the plant: